syncfusion-content/windowsforms-docs/WindowsForms/treeview/FAQ/How-to-Add-Remove-a-Node-to-the-TreeViewAdv.md

 ---
 layout: post
-title: How-to-Add--Remove-a-Node-to-the-TreeViewAdv | WindowsForms | Syncfusion
+title: How-to-Add--Remove-a-Node| WindowsForms | Syncfusion
-description: how to add / remove a node to the treeviewadv
+description: This section explains about how to add / remove a node to the treeviewadv in Syncfusion Windows Forms TreeViewAdv control.
 platform: WindowsForms
 control: TreeView
 documentation: ug